Bonds of Norwich: Twentieth century

 In 1924, Robert Bond died.
-He was succeeded as Chairman by William.
+He was succeeded as chairman by William.
 The store was rebuilt with frontages on Ber Street and All Saints Green, with an arcade running in between in 1914.
 In the 1930s the store expanded by buying the Thatched Cinema on All Saints Green and using it as a restaurant and offices.

 In 1938 23-25 All Saints Green became available, and a new extension was added.
 However, the buildings were damaged during the war with the Thatched Cinema being burned down.
 The store continued by using empty properties in Norwich.

-The store was almost completely burnt down in the Baedeker Blitz (or Baedeker Raids) on 27 and 28 April 1942.
-The current owner, Ernest Bond, was in business again within three days of the bombing, selling what he could salvage from his damaged stock.
+The store was almost completely burnt down in the Baedeker Blitz on 27 and 28 April 1942.
+Then owner, Ernest Bond, was in business again within three days of the bombing, selling what he could salvage from his damaged stock.
 He took possession of a fleet of damaged and disused buses using them as shops.
 They were put in the store's car park where they also set up a makeshift restaurant in an old corrugated iron building.
+In 1948, Bonds became one of the 20 founding members of the Associated Independent Stores buying group.

 After the war, Robert Owen Bond, working in his fathers Owen Bond practice designed the new store which was completed in 1951.

-The business grew after the war, buying Green in Haymarket and Cluttens in East Dereham.
+The business grew after the war, buying Norwich outfitters Greens in Haymarket, and Cluttens in East Dereham.
+Greens would be closed in 1960 and the building was demolished.

 During the 1970s, however, trade steadily deteriorated.

 Chief Executive, Nicholas Hinde, left the business in 1979, taking the East Dereham store.
 A modernisation project and the addition of a further 14,000 square feet of selling space was completed in the same year in an attempt to turn the business around.

-Changes at the Norwich store failed to arrest the decline in the company's fortunes, however, with operating losses since 1978 culminating in the sale of the company in 1982.

-The John Lewis Partnership bought the business for a fee said to be £1 million.
+In March 1979, a dinner was held at St Andrew's Hall to celebrate 100 years of the stores establishment.
+Changes at the Norwich store had failed to arrest the decline in the company's fortunes with operating losses since 1978.
+This culminated in the sale of the company in 1982 to The John Lewis Partnership, who bought the business for a fee reportedly to be £1 million.

 The store continued to trade as Bonds until 2001 when the John Lewis name was adopted.